 In 2006, two years after their last Super Bowl appearance, the Patriots lost the AFC Championship Game in Indianapolis.
 One thing became clear during that game: a wide receiver depth chart consisting of players like Reche Caldwell or Chad Jackson would be insufficient to get the team back onto the grand stage.
 Therefore, the Patriots re-loaded – big time.

-The 2007 Patriots – due to acquisitions like Randy Moss, Wes Welker and Adalius Thomas – were arguably the best regular season team of all time.
-The offense was deadly, while the defense, filled with veterans, was stifling.
-The team, with the "Spygate"-controversy in the back of its head, destroyed the rest of the NFL on the way to a 16-0 record, while winning games by an average of almost 20 points (the team's +315 point differential is still an all-time best).
+The 2007 Patriots, due to acquisitions like Randy Moss, Wes Welker and Adalius Thomas, were arguably the best regular season team of all time.
+The offense was deadly, while the veteran defense was stifling.
+With the (way overblown) Spygate-”controversy” in the back of its head, New England destroyed the rest of the NFL on the way to a 16-0 record, while winning games by an average of almost 20 points – the team’s +315 point differential is still an all-time best.

 Towards the end of the year, however, the machine that was the 2007 Patriots started to slow down.
 The team still won the AFC, though, and after beating the Jacksonville Jaguars and San Diego Chargers earned its ticket to the Super Bowl.